A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-Inner transition elements, also known as f-block elements, are a group of elements that have their atomic numbers greater than 57 (lanthanum) and less than 104 (rutherfordium).
-These elements are characterized by the presence of electrons in the f-orbitals of their atoms.
+Inner transition elements, also known as f-block elements, are a group of elements with atomic numbers ranging from 57 (lanthanum) to 71 (lutetium) and from 89 (actinium) to 103 (lawrencium).
+These elements are characterized by the presence of electrons in the 4f (lanthanides) and 5f (actinides) orbitals of their atoms.
+They are situated in the periodic table separately at the bottom, to avoid an excessively wide table.

 Electronic Configuration

-The general electronic configuration of inner transition elements is [Xe]4fn6s2, where n varies from 1 to 14.
-The electrons in the f-orbitals are responsible for the unique properties of these elements.
+The general electronic configuration of lanthanides is [Xe]4fn6s2, where 'n' varies from 0 to 14.
+The general electronic configuration of actinides is [Rn]5fn7s2 (with some exceptions due to the complex electronic interactions in the 5f orbitals), where 'n' also varies from 0 to 14.
+The electrons in the f-orbitals are responsible for the unique chemical properties of these elements.

 Chemical Properties